rh-uxd/rcue-site/README.md

 ________

 We’ve built in two different sidebars.
 One for the homepage and one for the other pages.
 Add widgets to them.

+Development
+___________

+Development setup requires nodejs.
+If you do not already have nodejs and npm installed on your system, please see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager for how to install on your distribution.

+After ensuring nodejs and npm are available, install [Bower](http://bower.io/) globally:

+    npm install -g bower

+Now that bower is available, we can install the required development components:

+    bower install

+At this point, you should now have a library/components/ folder with all dependencies listed in the bower.json file installed.